The Book of Bad Dreams

 page 1

-This is a scary bedtime story.
-But I’m afraid there is no other choice.
-After all, this is called The Book of Bad Dreams.
+Of course, there is no other way.
+After all, this is The Book of Bad Dreams.

 page 2